spxbhuhb/adaptive/lib/lib-auth/doc/guides/Authentication and authorization.md

 It is **very important** that most of `lib-auth` works with principals, not accounts.

-There is a very basic account implementation for testing purposes, see [basic account](#basic-account), but the main focus of the module is to provide authentication and authorization.
+There is a very basic account implementation for testing purposes, see basic account below. but the main focus of the module is to provide authentication and authorization.

 - Authentication is based on *principals* and *credentials*.